Simple Linear Regression

 Fit a simple linear regression model

-We want to regress the outcome (i.e., the \(y_i\) scores) on the predictor (i.e., the \(x_i\) scores), that is, we want to regress vote on growth to determine if growth is a predictor of vote.
+The lm() function in R is used to fit a linear model.
+In the code below I first define the name of the R object that will store our linear model results (bp_mod1).
+Then, I specify the desired equation in the lm() function.
+We want to regress the outcome (i.e., the \(y_i\) scores) on the predictor (i.e., the \(x_i\) scores), that is, we want to regress vote on growth to determine if growth can predict vote.
 This is coded in the lm() function by writing vote ~ growth.
 Think of the tilde in this instance as saying “regressed on.”
 We also need to indicate the data frame to use.

-bp_mod1 <- lm(vote ~ growth, data = bp)
+bp_mod1 <- lm(vote ~ growth, data = bp)Obtain the regression parameter estimates

-The tidy() function from the broom package can be used to view the regression parameter estimates (i.e., the intercept and the slope).
-The broom package has a number of functions that we’ll use — they focus on converting the output of various statistical models in R into tidy data frames.
+The tidy() function from the broom package is used to view the regression parameter estimates (i.e., the intercept and the slope).
+The package has a number of functions that we’ll use — they focus on converting the output of various statistical models in R into tidy data frames.
 That is, broom provides functions that tidy up the results of model fitting, making it easier to work with and analyze the results using other tidyverse tools.

-For now, we are only going to be concerned about the first two columns of the tidy output — the columns labeled term and estimate.
+select(term, estimate)For now, we are only going to be concerned about the first two columns of the tidy output — the columns labeled term and estimate.
 To avoid distractions, I’ve extracted just these two columns (we’ll consider the other columns produced by tidy() later in the course).
 Let’s map these estimates onto our equation.
 The term labeled intercept provides the intercept of the regression line and the term labeled growth provides the slope of the regression line.

 \[ \hat{y_i} = b_{0}+b_{1}x_i \]